-Lie on the side, with the knees comfortably bent.
-Prop up on the elbow bearing weight through the forearm.¬†¬† Next, lift the pelvis up from the surface so the only contact remaining on the surface is through the forearm and lower leg.
-Do not go beyond the neutral position (the body is in a straight line) and do not allow your body to rotate forward or backward.
-Hold this position for 2 to 3 seconds, and then gently relax down to the starting position.¬† To increase the challenges of the exercise extend the hold time to 10 seconds.¬† Perform 10 to 12 repetitions on each side.
+Lie on your side, with your knees comfortably bent.
+Prop up on your elbow bearing weight through your forearm.
+Lift your pelvis up so the only contact is through your forearm and lower leg.
+Do not go beyond the neutral position (your body is in a straight line).
+Do not allow your body to rotate forward or backward.
+Hold this position for 2 to 3 seconds, and then gently relax down to the starting position.
+You can make it more challenging by holding the position for 10 seconds.
+Perform 10 to 12 repetitions on each side.

 Develop An Individualized Low Back Exercise Program